weecology/retriever/docs/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~

-Precompiled binaries the most recent release are available for Windows,
+Precompiled binaries of the most recent release are available for Windows,
 OS X, and Ubuntu/Debian at the `project website`_.